agersant/crystal/docs/api/tool/show.md

 # crystal.tool.show

 Makes a tool start drawing on the screen every frame.
-This also sets the `.visible` field on the tool instance to `true`.

 ## Usage